sgoldenlab/simba/README.md

 ## License 📃
 This project is licensed under the GNU Lesser General Public License v3.0.
-Note that the software is provided "as is", without warranty of any kind, express or implied.
-If you use the code or data, please cite us :)
+Note that the software is provided 'as is', without warranty of any kind, express or implied.

+If you use any part of the code or data, please cite us! :)

     @article {Nilsson2020.04.19.049452,
       author = {Nilsson, Simon RO and Goodwin, Nastacia L. and Choong, Jia Jie and Hwang, Sophia and Wright, Hayden R and Norville, Zane C and Tong, Xiaoyu and Lin, Dayu and Bentzley, Brandon S. and Eshel, Neir and McLaughlin, Ryan J and Golden, Sam A.},